The June 9 workshop is now full.

 If your goal is to be a successful writer, then only one thing matters: Results.
 Learning the right skills to get you there as quickly and as painlessly as possible.
 And that can only be measured by the accomplishments of the students who have studied at that workshop.

-Here is what a few of those who have worked with Jerry Cleaver and studied at The Writers’ Loft have to say:
+Here is what a few of those who have studied at The Writers’ Loft have to say:

 I recommend it to everyone who writes."
 Linda Lael Miller, author of eight New York Times bestsellers.
 Over 12 million books in print.